top of page

 Acting Principal Cello, Elizabeth (Beth) Dury Master Chair

-Isabel Dimoff, cellist, was born into a musical family and raised in Cleveland, OH.
-She has been a member of the Virginia Symphony Orchestra since 2023.
-She is also pursuing an Artist
+Isabel Dimoff, award-winning cellist, was born into a musical family and raised in Cleveland, OH.

 bottom of page